-All members of the press have a duty to maintain the highest professional standards.
-The Code, which includes this preamble and the public interest exceptions below. sets the benchmark for those ethical standards, protecting both the rights of the individual and the public's right to know it is the cornerstone of the system of selfregulation to which the industry has made a binding commitment ential that un agreed code be incocured not only to the letter but in the hill spirit, if should that be interpreted so narrowly in to comprarise its com ent to respect the rights of the individuals,
+waters or witnesses in cases involving HERE A CONTRACT AND STOLED TO PERIOD AND A CONTRACT AND A CONTRACT All members of the press have a duty to maintain the highest professional standards.
+The Code, which includes this preamble and the public interest exceptions below. sets the benchmark for those ethical standards, protecting both the rights of the individual and the public's right to know.
+It is the cornerstone of the system of selfregulation to which the industry has made a binding commitment ential that an agreed code be increated not only to the letter but in the full spirit.
+It should that be interpreted so narrowly as to compromise its com ent to respect the rights of the individual, - Đ method used.